SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

   1. The collection is not empty.
   2. At least one of the entries (values for `map`s) matches the rules described above.

-Note that collections of number fields can be required.
+Note that collections of numeric fields can be required.
 In those cases, only the rule 1. applies and the rule 2. is ignored.

 #### Declaring required fields